Do you wish for a better sleep?

 We provide care for those seeking better sleep in the Okanagan Valley and the Interior of BC, with an emphasis on CPAP alternatives, when applicable and the recognition of the importance of COMISA - working alongside Provincial healthcare providers, Politicians and administrators, including Interior Health, to advocate for healthy sleep practices.
 Through collaboration, we aim to support professionals in helping their own patients while also contributing to advocacy and a broader global effort to recognize and achieve better sleep.

-While you may not have all of these symptoms, these represent some of the common symptoms of OSA
+You may not have all of these symptoms, these represent some of the common symptoms of OSA

 Loud or frequent snoring